 It looks like you're new here.
 If you want to get involved, click one of these buttons!

 Just because something looks like a SNP in IGV doesn't mean that it is of high quality.
-We are extremely confident in the genotype likelihoods calculations in the Unified Genotyper (especially for SNPs), so before you post this issue in our support forum you will first need to do a little investigation on your own.
+We are extremely confident in the genotype likelihoods calculations in the Unified Genotyper (especially for SNPs) and in the HaplotypeCaller (for all variants including indels).
+So, before you post this issue in our support forum, please do a little bit of investigation on your own, as follows.

 To diagnose what is happening, you should take a look at the pileup of bases at the position in question.
 It is very important for you to look at the underlying data here.